sujithjay/sujithjay.github.io/_posts/2020-04-18-innovation-loops.md

 permalink: /innovation-loops
 comments: true
 ---
 The purpose of an engineering organization (at the risk of sounding frivolously reductionist) is to build business value.
-You can grow an organization's delivered business value over time by [^1]:
+You can grow an organization's delivered business value over time by: [^1]

 - training members: investing in people,
 - improving process: investing in shaping behaviour and communication,